 MORGENBERGHORN HIKE: BEST VIEW OF LAKE THUN

-The Morgenberghorn Hike is a challenging trail with 1300m of incline but the panorama point has the best view in the region view on Lake Thun!
-This hike is quite close to Interlaken and as you will see, I actually walked all the way back to Interlaken, that’s just how near it is.
+The Morgenberghorn Hike is a challenging trail that features a 1300-meter incline, but the panoramic viewpoint at the end offers the best view of Lake Thun in the entire region.
+This hike is conveniently located close to Interlaken, and as you can see, I actually walked all the way back to Interlaken since it’s so nearby.

 It’s a fun little trail up to a viewpoint that overlooks Lake Thun and even has views of ‘The Big Three’ when the clouds clear.
 Those are Eiger, Monch, and Jungfrau.